 - Under Alternates, you can enter a set of units of measure with Quantity Per assigned to each unit.

 - Add the UOM and enter a number of units, that will be used per unit of measure

 - List all possibilities that may ever be used for buying, selling and using in production in this list.

-Under default selection, select from the alternates that you have just entered which will be the most commonly used and therefor by the preselected option depending on the type of document the item is being added to.
+Under default selection, select from the alternates that you have just entered which will be the most commonly used and therefore by the pre-selected option depending on the type of document the item is being added to.